 Guillermo Cárdenas Jaramillo

-As a member of the Founders Hall, he recalls with sympathy how the legal constitution of the CES University, formerly the Institute of Health Sciences, was reached.
+As a member of the Founders Hall, he recalls with sympathy how the legal constitution of CES University, formerly the Institute of Health Sciences, was reached.

 Luis Carlos Muñoz Uribe